bagder/uncurled/start/contributing.md

 ## Find a project

-You probably have a project, a tool or service that you aleady use and perhaps even like that is Open Source.
+You probably have a project, a tool or service that you already use and perhaps even like that is Open Source.
 Maybe the tool has a flaw that annoys you, maybe it has an error message that reads wrong or it misses a key feature you think it should have.